aws-solutions-library-samples/guidance-for-training-an-aws-deepracer-model-using-amazon-sagemaker/Workshops/2019-AWSSummits-AWSDeepRacerService/Lab1/Readme.md

 # Section 3: Model training and improving your model

-## Step 1: While your model is training
+## 3.1: While your model is training

 After your model has started training you can select it from the listed models.
 You can then see the how the training is progressing by looking at the total reward per episode graph, and also at the first person view from the car in the simulator.